-We will notify the appropriate municipal officials before work begins and following its completion.
+We have notified the appropriate municipal officials of this work.
 If you have any questions regarding field activities, you should call the Community Information Line.

 Owens Corning's testing is focused on the two constituents of DOWTHERM ATM

 1,1-Biphenyl and Diphenyl ether